-During 2018 there was a significant increase in the number of long-term LNG off-take contracts announced, a positive indicator for future LNG demand.
-According to Wood Mackenzie and company disclosures, 95 mtpa of long-term (defined as greater than 5 years duration) off-take commitments have been agreed since the beginning of 2018, compared to 25 mtpa in 2017.
-The nature of the LNG marketplace continued to evolve in 2018.
-According to the Financial Times, the top three independent commodity traders increased their delivered LNG volumes by almost 40% to 31 million tonnes in 2018, taking market share from traditional participants such as national oil companies and major integrated oil companies.
+During 2019, a significant number of long-term LNG off-take contracts were announced, a positive indicator for future LNG demand.
+According to Wood Mackenzie, 85 mtpa of long-term (defined as greater than 5 years duration) off-take commitments have been agreed since the beginning of 2019, second only to the 95 mtpa signed in 2018.